CooperUSA/DevOps-Tutorial/tsunami/step4/text.md

 Now that we see that we can detect the vulnerability, we must also convince ourselves that if we fix the vulnerability, we can no longer detect it (because it's gone).

 Fixing this vulnerability simply involves updating the server to a newer version.
-The web server is defined within the `webserver.Dockerfile` file in the root directory.
+The web server is defined within the `webserver.Dockerfile`{{}} file in the root directory.

 ```bash
 cat webserver.Dockerfile